 TOMs shoes are well-known for donating a pair of shoes to a person in need for every pair sold, with plans to ensure that all the cotton the company uses comes from sustainable and primarily recycled sources in the near future.

 Starbucks has committed itself to sustainable packaging, something easily seen in all its branches.
 Still, the company has also been working very hard to ensure that all its source materials are produced ethically.

 That means the reduction of waste, the preservation of water, and equitable working conditions for farmers.
-Ice cream manufacturer Ben & Jerry’s recently announced that it would take steps to withdraw its products from Israeli settlements in occupied Palestinian territories, angering many in the process, leading to significant tension between Ben and Jerry’s and its parent company, Unilever.
+Ice cream manufacturer Ben & Jerry’s recently announced that it would take steps to withdraw its products from Israeli settlements in occupied Palestinian territories, angering many in the process, and leading to significant tension between Ben & Jerry’s and its parent company, Unilever.

 In some cases, steps companies take in embracing ethical and sustainable practices are clearly a win-win; the company saves money, gains a reputation boost, and does something good for the planet, all at the same time.
 We’d be surprised if you don’t recognize at least one of the industry giants in these examples as companies committed to more than profits.

 Suppose that didn’t make you consider purchasing one of their products just a little bit more readily.
 On the other hand, Ben & Jerry’s latest decision shows that a commitment to corporate social responsibility can lead to far more complex situations, too.

 Table of Contents